jaratec/jaratec.github.io/_posts/2013-07-11-fibonacci-clojure.md

 (take 10 fibs)
 {% endhighlight %}

-So, we have used the Fibonacci numbers as an excuse to explore some techniques of functional programming in general and of Clojure in particular: recursive functions, memoization and lazy inifinte sequences.
+So, we have used the Fibonacci numbers as an excuse to explore some techniques of functional programming in general and of Clojure in particular: recursive functions, memoization and lazy infinite sequences.
 Go forth and practice your newly acquired skills.